-In the framework of the project Thematic Peer Group on the implementation of the Lisbon Recognition Convention in EHEA countries - TPG-LRC a staff mobility activity was organized.
-The main aim of the activity was to provide the TPG B on LRC members with the opportunity to offer or receive peer support on the topic of recognition and implementation of the LRC.
+In the framework of the project Thematic Peer Group on the implementation of the Lisbon Recognition Convention in EHEA countries - TPG-LRC a staff mobility activity has been organized.
+The main aim of the activity is to provide the TPG B on LRC members with the opportunity to offer or receive peer learning on the topic of recognition and implementation of the LRC.

 The call for applications was launched in October 2019 and a total of fifteen requests were submitted.
-Eight institutions from seven countries applied to send mobile staff members to deepen specific topics related to the LRC implementation, while six institutions applied to host colleagues and provide them with peer counselling.
+Eight institutions from seven countries applied to send mobile staff members to deepen specific topics related to LRC implementation, while six institutions applied to host colleagues and provide them with peer counselling.

-Considering that the project foresees a maximum of 20 participants, it was initially planned to discuss the staff mobility during the Third TPGB meeting in Sèvres and to launch a second call for applications in March 2020.
-However, due to the Covid-19 outbreak, the second call for applications had to be suspended and the closing date for mobilities was postponed to 31 October 2020.
-To avoid an excessive slowing down, the staff mobility activity has been partially redesigned to take place online, at least for the contents that can be covered remotely (at the moment, five applicant countries are organising online sessions).
+Considering that the project foresees a maximum of 20 participants, it was planned to discuss the staff mobility during the Third TPGB meeting in Sèvres and to launch a second call for applications in March 2020.
+However, due to the Covid-19 outbreak, the TPG B meeting has been postponed and both the scheduled mobilities and the second call for applications have been postponed too.
+The applicant countries will be asked if they wish to partially re-design the staff mobility, to take place online, at least for part of the contents initially planned.
+This would allow having more countries participate in it, shifting from a bilateral to a multilateral model of staff mobility.